vmchale/atspkg/README.md

   * Simplify distribution of your project
   * Enable Haskell builds that depend on ATS code
   * Enable ATS builds that depend on Haskell code
-  * Ensure reproducible builds by allowing pinning a compiler version
+  * Ensure reproducible builds via pinned compiler versions
   * Track all file dependencies
   * Make contributing to your projects easier
   * Run builds in parallel (like `make`)